SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 ### comma

-In the C and thus in JS, Perl, the comma operator (represented by the token ,) is a binary operator that evaluates its first operand and discards the result, and then evaluates the second operand and returns this value (and type).
+In the C and thus in JS, Perl, the comma operator (represented by the token ,) is a binary operator that evaluates its first operand and discards the result, and then evaluates the second operand and returns this value (and type). (this is distinct from the comma e.g. in parameter lists)

+A trailing comma is a comma at the end of a list of arguments, array elements, etc.
+In most programming languages (all of them I know), trailing commas are ignored (do not produce an error or empty elements).
+In JS, trailing commas produced errors in some situations until recently (the newer ES versions such as 2017)

 ### element in collection/substring in string?